MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

   - [Server-side synchronization](./use-server-side-sync.md) is turned on for your mailbox.
   - **No email messages** is *not* selected on the **Email** tab in your [Dynamics 365 personalization settings](/power-apps/user/set-personal-options#email-tab-options).

+- Saving a recurring meeting to Dynamics 365 relies on server-side synchronization, so it can take a few minutes to complete.
+Each meeting series can be connected to only one record.
+Additional fields for categorization and attachments are not supported when you save a recurring meeting series to Dynamics 365.

 - You can save a meeting to Dynamics 365 only if the meeting time is within the working hours of *all* participants.
 Learn how to set your own working hours in [Personailze sales accelerator](/dynamics365/sales/personalize-sales-accelerator#configure-your-work-availability).
 Sales managers can [set the availability](/dynamics365/sales/manage-seller-availability) of sellers who report to them.